Mbappe’s late penalty gives edgy Real Madrid 2-1 win over Rayo Vallecano

 Arda Guler came close to getting a second, with Batalla saving his effort and Vinicius turning the rebound wide.

-Los Blancos were in charge but despite taking the lead, their fans were not appeased, and whistled the team in at the break.
+Los Blancos were in charge, but though they took the lead, their fans were not appeased, and whistled the team in at the break.

-Four minutes into the second half Rayo pulled level.
-Alvaro Garcia nodded a cross down for De Frutos, a former Madrid youth player, to reach and drill home.
+Four minutes into the second half, Rayo pulled level.
+Alvaro Garcia nodded a cross down for de Frutos, a former Madrid youth player, to reach and drill home.

-The visitors should have taken the lead after an hour when Andrei Ratiu ran through on goal with only Courtois to beat but the Belgian stopper made a superb save to deny him.
+The visitors should have taken the lead after an hour, when Andrei Ratiu ran through on goal with only Courtois to beat.
+But the Belgian stopper made a superb save to deny him.

 Mbappe came centimetres away from putting Madrid in front when Batalla rushed out of his goal, with the French forward knocking the ball around him but then hitting the bar from distance.